1868 United States presidential election: Results

+31.7% of the voting age population and 80.9% of eligible voters participated in the election.
 Horatio Seymour polled 2,708,744 votes and Grant 3,013,650.

 The closeness of the popular vote surprised the political elite at the time.
 Republican Representative James G. Blaine called the slender popular majority for Grant "a very startling fact."
-Blaine, an acute judge of popular sentiment, was at a loss to explain the size of the Democratic vote.
-Ethnic Irish Catholic and other immigrants had been settling in New York for nearly a quarter century.
+Normally an acute judge of popular sentiment, Blaine was at a loss to explain the size of the Democratic vote.
+Ethnic Irish Catholic and other immigrants had been settling in New York City for nearly a quarter century.
 The narrow margins by which Seymour lost several of the northern states like Indiana, Connecticut, and Pennsylvania, and the effects of new black votes in the South provoked the suspicion that a majority of white men voted for Seymour.

-Democrats did not fare well in most of the South, where newly freed African Americans voted in large numbers for Grant.
-Republicans carried every southern state except Georgia and Louisiana, where Ku Klux Klan and Knights of the White Camelia violence and fraud gave Democrats majorities.
+Grant won every southern state except Georgia and Louisiana, where fraud and violence by the Ku Klux Klan and Knights of the White Camelia was so severe that it delivered Democratic majorities.
+Klan violence also lead to a steep drop in Republican votes in areas of Tennessee, Alabama, and South Carolina.

-Along the border, Kentucky, Maryland, and Delaware went overwhelmingly Democratic, in Kentucky's case influenced by hostility toward the Radical Reconstructionists, which had led to the state's first postwar government being almost entirely composed of former Confederates.
+Along the border, Kentucky, Maryland, and Delaware went overwhelmingly Democratic.
+In Kentucky, the result was influenced by hostility toward the Radical Reconstructionists, which had led to the state's first postwar government being almost entirely composed of former Confederates.
 No Democratic presidential candidate before or since has attained a higher percentage of the vote in Kentucky or Maryland, where hostility toward black suffrage was very widespread.
-As for Delaware, only the Democratic tickets of Johnson/Humphrey in 1964 (which was elected with the largest percentage of the popular vote since 1824) and Obama/Biden in 2008 (which had the first Delawarean on a national ticket) carried the state with a larger percentage of the vote.
+As for Delaware, only the Democratic tickets of Johnson/Humphrey in 1964 (which received the largest percentage of the popular vote since 1824) and Obama/Biden in 2008 (with the first Delawarean on a national ticket) carried the state with a larger percentage of the vote.

 Two border states, Missouri and West Virginia, both under Republican control, gave their electoral votes to Grant.
 Seymour narrowly carried his home state of New York, but Blair, largely because of the Radicals' registry system, failed to carry Missouri.
 The Missouri Democrat exulted: "General Blair is beaten in his ward, his city, his county and his State."
 In West Virginia, former Confederates were temporarily forbidden from voting or holding public office.
 About 15,000 to 25,000 white residents were disfranchised as a result.